-Mergers are a mechanism used by businesses to restructure in order to compete and prosper.
-However, some mergers can have a negative effect on consumer welfare by, for example, leading to an increase in price or a reduction in output.
-That is, they substantially lessen competition and, as a result, consumers (including businesses) suffer.
+Mergers and acquisitions are used by businesses to restructure in order to compete and prosper.
+But some mergers and acquisitions can have a negative effect on consumer welfare.
+For example, they can lead to an increase in price or a reduction in output.

-The procedures and timelines of the CCPC in reviewing notified mergers are set out below.
+The CCPC’s procedures and timelines for reviewing notified mergers and acquisitions are set out below.
 This section also:

-- Provides the legal definition of a merger and information on whether and when a merger needs to be notified.
-This is set out in when to notify
+- Provides information on whether and when a merger or acquisition needs to be notified.
+This is set out in When to Notify.

-- Sets out the procedures for how to notify
+- Sets out the procedures for How to Notify a merger or acquisition.

-- Sets out the legislation and guidance that relate to the review of mergers and acquisitions
+- Sets out the legislation and CCPC guidance that relates to the review of mergers and acquisitions.

-- Sets out the guidelines for transactions that are suitable for review under Simplified Merger Notification Procedure
+- Sets out the guidelines for mergers and acquisitions that are suitable for review under the simplified merger notification procedure.